abdelmoussa924-art/Value-at-risk-normal-vs-student-distribution/README.md

 - Calculating Value at Risk (VaR) at 95% confidence level
 - Calculating Expected Shortfall (ES / CVaR)
 - Backtesting both models against a crisis period (2008 financial crisis)
-- Demonstrating why VaR alone can be misleading, and why ES is a better tail-risk measure
+- Demonstrating why VaR alone can be misleading, and why ES is a better tail-risk measure sometimes

 ## 📈 Methodology